2010 NFL draft: Player selections

 Notable defensive tackles taken early in the draft include (from top to bottom) Ndamukong Suh (2nd overall by Detroit) and Gerald McCoy (3rd overall by Tampa Bay).
-Defensive ends were Brandon Graham (13th overall by Philadelphia), and Jason Pierre-Paul (15th overall by NY Giants).
-They have combined for 15 Pro Bowl appearances, 10 All-Pro selections, and 5 Super Bowl wins.
+Defensive ends were Brandon Graham (13th overall by Philadelphia) and Jason Pierre-Paul (15th overall by NY Giants).
+They have combined for 15 Pro Bowl appearances, 10 All-Pro selections and 5 Super Bowl wins.

-Notable first round cornerbacks and safeties include (from top to bottom) Eric Berry (5th overall by Kansas City), Joe Haden (7th overall by Cleveland), Earl Thomas (14th overall by Seattle) and Devin McCourty (27th overall by New England).
+Notable first-round defensive backs include (from top to bottom) Eric Berry (5th overall by Kansas City), Joe Haden (7th overall by Cleveland), Earl Thomas (14th overall by Seattle) and Devin McCourty (27th overall by New England).